1940 Auckland Rugby League season: Final

-Following the Phelan Shield final Bert Leatherbarrow announced that he was retiring.
+Jack Hemi started the game by sending the kickoff between the posts.
+Then a while later he converted the first try which brought up his 100th point in all games for the season.
+Hemi added three more goals to finish with 108 points and then a week later in a friendly rugby game for Manukau and a Tauranga Māori side he kicked three more goals.
+Following the game Bert Leatherbarrow announced that he was retiring.
 An article in the Auckland Star said “he made a start with football when seven years of age and was then goalkeeper for the North Shore fifth grade soccer football team.
 In his school days at Devonport he played rugby, and he also played rugby in North Auckland and Taranaki.
 Then he played league in the North Shore junior grades”.
 Leatherbarrow was selected in the New Zealand side in 1939.
+Despite the announcement he continued to play the following season and ended his career with City Rovers in 1944 and 1945 amassing over 200 career senior rugby league games, a record for an Auckland club footballer at this time.